 Poojas and Rituals at Kadri Manjunath Temple

 - Ekadasha Rudrabhishekam – The Ekadasha Rudrabhishekam Pooja is performed for all the eleven Rudras of Lord Shiva.
-After the aavahan (welcoming of the deity), sthaapna (giving a seat to the deity) Laghu-nyasam is recited.
+After the aavahan sthaapna, the Laghu-nyasam is recited.
 Then Rudra Trishati is recited.
-Abhishekam is done to each of the 11 Rudras with all the 11 dravyas prescribed in the Shiv Puraana.
+Abhishekam is done to each of the 11 Rudras with all the 11 Dravyas prescribed in the Shiv Purana.

 - Shata Rudrabhishekam – The Pooja is considered to be extremely auspicious and sacred.
 It is believed that by performing the Pooja, one can obtain protection and fulfillment of the wishes from God.